neuralmagic/deepsparse/docs/llms/README.md

 An example of how domain adaptation is helpful is solving the [Grade-school math (GSM) dataset](https://huggingface.co/datasets/gsm8k).

-GSM is a linguistically diverse set of grade school math word problems and a notoriously difficult task for LLMs, as evidenced by the 0% zero-shot accuracy of MPT-7B-base.
-By fine-tuning with a very small set of ~7k training examples, we can boost the model's accuracy on the test set to (--- UPDATE: xxx ---), demonstrating the power of fine-tuning to improve the models's quality!
+GSM is a set of grade school word problems and a notoriously difficult task for LLMs, as evidenced by the 0% zero-shot accuracy of MPT-7B-base.
+By fine-tuning with a very small set of ~7k training examples, however, we can boost the model's accuracy on the test set to (--- UPDATE: xxx ---), demonstrating the power of fine-tuning to improve the models's quality!

 The key insight from our paper is that we can prune the network during the fine-tuning process!
 We apply [SparseGPTm](https://arxiv.org/pdf/2301.00774.pdf) after fine-tuning and retrain for one extra epoch.
 The result is a 60% sparse-quantized model with limited accuracy drop on GSM: